Mealy bugs - Yuck! 😣

 2. Clean your leaves

 This method benefits your plants in three ways, one: it shines up the leaves to look more aesthetically beautiful, two: it allows the leaves to photosynthesize more easily without a build up of dust or oil, and three: it provides another opportunity to check for unwanted bugs on your plants.
 I clean my leaves two ways, with a quick wipe down using a soft, dry cloth to remove dust.
-Or, seasonally I use a few sprays of my Sacred Leaf Tonic & Sacred Soil Tonic (Sacred Duo) mix with water.
-These are natural forms of pest control, and the ingredients in my Plant Care Kit have been specially developed for me, after years of experimenting with the best forms of pest control.
+Or, seasonally I use a few sprays of our Sacred Leaf Tonic & Sacred Soil Tonic (Sacred Duo) mix with water.

 With a soft cloth, I gently wipe down each leaf, being sure to support the other side of the leaf with my hand to prevent breakage or stress to the larger leaves like alocasia, monstera or ficus.
 If you find bugs, be sure to replace your cloth with a new one to prevent the spread of pests!